VIC-20: Sound

-The VIC chip has three pulse wave generators and a white noise generator with an overall volume control and mono output.
+The VIC chip has three pulse wave generators and a white noise generator with overall volume control and mono output.
 Each pulse wave generator has a range of three octaves located on the scale about an octave apart, giving a total range of about five octaves.

 Memory

 The VIC-20 shipped with 5 KB RAM, but 1.5 KB of this is used for the video display and dynamic aspects of the ROM-resident Commodore BASIC and KERNAL (a low-level operating system).
 Only 3,583 bytes of BASIC program memory for code and variables are actually available on an unexpanded machine.

 Unlike the PET, the VIC-20 does not include a machine language monitor, but Commodore offered them on disk, tape, or cartridge, with several different executables to load into various memory locations.
-The monitor programs were the same as the PET monitor, but added a mini-assembler instead of requiring the user to enter hexadecimal opcodes.
+The monitor programs were the same as the PET monitor but added a mini-assembler instead of requiring the user to enter hexadecimal opcodes.